 Harmfull algal bloom // Efflorescence

-The acidification of the ocean has reached an unprecedented level, these biochemical changes have impacts on ecosystems and on climate change.
-The proliferation of toxic algae during episodes of "bloom" or "efflorescence" depends on acidity, pollutants (nitrates, phosphates, etc.), exposure to light, temperature, salinity … These months of March and April 2021, episodes of massive bloom are taking place in Chile and California.
+Ocean acidification has reached an unprecedented level, these biochemical changes have impacts on ecosystems and on climate change.
+The proliferation of toxic algae during episodes of "bloom" or "efflorescence" depends on acidity, pollutants (nitrates, phosphates, etc.), exposure to light, temperature, salinity … These months of March and April 2021 massive bloom episodes are taking place in Chile and California.

-In Chile the purple water kills millions of animals from hypoxia, while in California the red tide produces bio-luminescent waves at night.
-These phenomena are caused by variables such as water heating, upwelling (sediment rising to the surface), currents, nitrogenous discharges (nitrate, ammonia, nitrogen) linked to human activities.
-In 2021, it is the La Niña phenomenon that causes the upwelling phenomenon that allows the emergence of these breathtaking blooms.
+In Chile the purple water causes the death of millions of animals by hypoxia, while in California the red tide produces bio-luminescent waves at night.
+These phenomena are caused by variables such as water warming, upwelling (rising of sediments to the surface), currents, nitrogen discharges (nitrate, ammonia, nitrogen) linked to human activities.
+In 2021, it is the La Niña phenomenon which causes the upwelling phenomenon which allows the emergence of these blooms of dizzying dimensions.

-These courts excerpts from video works show a stimulation of the bloom in the laboratory by different types of waves and the generation of geometric light effects and shapes.
+These courts excerpts from video work show stimulation of the bloom in the laboratory by different types of waves and the generation of effects and geometric light shapes.

-These videos are produced thanks to the research laboratory of ecophysiologist and biologist Hélène Hegaret, a specialist in toxic algae blooms.
+These videos are made thanks to the research laboratory of ecophysiologist and biologist Hélène Hegaret, a specialist in toxic algae blooms.